 Bahamas Investment Funds

-A number of international banks have a presence in The Bahamas, making investing in The Bahamas a relatively safe option.
+A number of international banks have a presence in The Bahamas, making investing here a relatively safe option.
 The Bahamian government strongly encourages both foreign and domestic investment and works closely with the private sector to maintain a hospitable climate for investors.

 The Investment Funds Act of 2003 (and the regulations associated with it) regulate investment funds in The Bahamas, under the watchful eye of the Security Commission of The Bahamas.
 Under the IFA, the Bahamas investment authority has divided investment funds into four categories: